-Patricia has funded healthcare for 75 patients in 12 countries.
+Patricia has funded healthcare for 89 patients in 12 countries.

-Marvalie is a preschooler from Haiti.
-She lives with her parents and three siblings in a rural area of southwest Haiti; her parents are farmers.
-She has not yet started school due to her illness.
-Marvalie has a cardiac condition called Tetralogy of Fallot.
-This condition involves several related defects including a hole between the two lower chambers of the heart, and a muscular blockage of one of the valves.
-Marvalie will fly to Cayman Islands to receive treatment.
-On March 6th, she will undergo cardiac surgery, during which Surgeons will close the hole in her heart with a patch, and remove the muscular blockage from her valve.
-Another organization, Have a Heart Cayman, is contributing $17,000 to pay for surgery.
-Marvalie's family also needs help to fund the costs of surgery prep and travel.
-The $1,500 bill covers labs, medicines, and checkup and follow-up appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Marvalie's family overseas.
-Her mother said, "Our family has been praying for a cure since our daughter was a small baby, we are very happy to know our prayers are being answered!"
+Olivia is a 3-year-old girl who lives with her parents in a small city in the north central part of Haiti.
+Her father works in a local hospital and her mother is a homemaker.
+She is their only child.
+Olivia has a cardiac condition called Tetralogy of Fallot.
+This condition involves several related defects, including a hole between two chambers of the heart and a muscular blockage of one of the valves.
+Olivia will fly to Cayman Islands to receive treatment.
+On June 4th, she will undergo cardiac surgery, during which doctors will close the hole in her heart with a patch, and dissect the blockage of her valve.
+Another organization, Haiti Cardiac Alliance, is contributing $18,000 to pay for surgery.
+Olivia's family also needs help to fund the costs of surgery prep.
+The $1,500 bill covers labs, medicines, and checkup and followup appointments.
+It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Olivia's family overseas.
+From father: "Our family will pray for everyone who is helping to save our daughter's life."